Sedowan/power-aware-miner-homeassistant/README.md

-# Smart Solar-Aware Mining Rig with Home Assistant and Windows
+# Smart Power-Aware Mining Rig with Home Assistant and Windows

 This project describes a fully automated mining rig that operates GPUs based on surplus solar power.
 The setup combines: